muratk3n/thirdwave/en/tweets/2019/week11.md

 ---

-Last I checked on NK, US would be fine w existing nuke pile, there'd be no more tests, no expansion of nukes.
-If more nukes US attacks, if not, piece.

-As Friedman saz here https://muratk3n.github.io/thirdwave/en/2018/12/friedman-europe.html

-What changed since then dunno.
-US cant sell e. pile/piece?
-Playing hard to get?

-Wout knowing the twists and turns I really cant say anymore on this issue.

----

 For an "hacker" from the "alternative culture" he sure became a lukewarm mainstream waffler.
 Do people know this guy's voting record?
 Or are they being led by the nose through one media sensation after another? #beto

 ---